Supporting multicultural communities

 Multicultural NSW continually reviews community language needs to ensure the whole community can access information and government services, where language is no longer a barrier.

-For our last intake, people who spoke Afrikaans, Amharic, Bislama, Cook Islands Māori, Creole, Dari, Dinka, Ewe, Fijian, Hazaragi, Kannada, Karen, Karenni, Khmer, Kinyamulenge, Kirundi, Konyanka Maninka [Mandingo], Krio, Kurdish-Kurmanji, Lingala, Mongolian, Ndebele, Shona, Somali, Swahili, Tamil, Telugu, Tetum and Tigrinya were invited to apply.
+Over the past few years, the Scholarships Program has focused on increasing the availability of qualified interpreters who speak new and emerging community languages.
+This includes Afrikaans, Amharic, Bislama, Cook Islands Māori, Creole, Dari, Dinka, Ewe, Fijian, Hazaragi, Kannada, Karen, Karenni, Khmer, Kinyamulenge, Kirundi, Konyanka Maninka [Mandingo], Krio, Kurdish-Kurmanji, Lingala, Mongolian, Ndebele, Shona, Somali, Swahili, Tamil, Telugu, Tetum and Tigrinya.

 Language Career Advisory

 As part of this program, a Career Advisor provides career information and vocational advice on pathways into the language services industry.

 If you have any questions about the NSW Interpreter and Translator Scholarship Program, please contact us.

 “I was very interested in becoming an interpreter, but I just didn’t know the process.
 When a friend told me about the scholarship it seemed like a way to realise my desire to become an interpreter.

 Because the course was totally online it also benefited me because it meant I didn’t have to travel to Sydney for classes.

 The formal qualifications, mentoring and on-the-job training helped us graduates prepare for the different roles interpreters have in their communities, including courts, police and public information.
 It’s very satisfying when you see the smile on a client’s face because they realise you are there to help them understand what is going on.
 I’d love to see more young people come into the industry.”